Pope To Visit Papua New Guinea In August - UrduPoint

 A 400-year-old calf-skin-bound version of the King James bible sits in the centre of the country's parliament.

-The last papal visit to the country came in 1995, when Pope John Paul II was met with tribal dancers adorned with exotic birds feathers, grass skirts and loincloths.
+The last papal visit to the country came in 1995 when Pope John Paul II was met with tribal dancers adorned with exotic bird feathers, grass skirts and loincloths.

 A papal visit had been planned for 2020 but was cancelled due to the Covid-19 pandemic.